-Spicy foods and stress can aggravate the stomach ulcer symptoms.
+Spicy foods and stress can aggravate stomach ulcer symptoms.
 But what causes ulcers is an infection that often clears up with antibiotics.

 More than 25 million Americans will suffer from a stomach ulcer at some point during their lifetime, according to the Centers for Disease Control and Prevention.

 What is an ulcer?

 Normally, a thick layer of mucus protects your stomach from digestive juices, which are acidic.
-If you don’t have enough mucus, your stomach acid attacks the tissues that line the stomach or duodenum (the first part of the small intestine), and you’ll develop a hole or sore — also known as a peptic ulcer.
+If you don’t have enough mucus, your stomach acid attacks the tissues that line your stomach or duodenum (the first part of your small intestine), and you’ll develop a hole or sore — also known as a peptic ulcer.

 Spicy foods and stress can make the signs of an ulcer worse.
 But they don’t cause the hole.